-by Marsha Raynes, Director, Adoption and Infertility Support
+by Marsha Raynes, Program Manager, Adoption and Infertility Support

 November is National Adoption Month, intended to raise awareness of foster care adoption and a time to celebrate all families created through adoption.
 Not that we have to wait for November – we can celebrate the diversity of Jewish families created through adoption throughout the year!

 Adoption is an honored way to create or add to a family.
 Our Jewish text and traditions support this: As stated in the Talmud, “He who brings up a child is to be called its father, not he who gave birth” (Exodus Rabbah 46:5).
 “Whoever raises a child in his home, it is as if he had begotten him…Whoever teaches Torah to the son of his companion, Scripture considers it as if he begat him.”
 (Sanhedrin 19b)